 Hence, wearing of masks and following proper hand hygiene protocols are of utmost importance while handling the baby, as is proper COVID-19 treatment for mothers who test positive for coronavirus.

 For fertility counselling and information about advanced fertility treatments and fertility treatment cost in India, contact our fertility center in Mumbai and learn about your fertility treatment options.

 About the author:

 Dr Duru Shah is Director, Gynaecworld, the Center for Women’s Health & Fertility in Mumbai, India and a prominent and well-known gynaecologist in India.
 She is not only known to be the best gynaecologists but also as one of the prominent social activists.

 Through her profession, she has contributed towards the girl child and rural women in society.
 She is the voice of the gynaecological community, for propagating the best practices in her field and for championing multiple social causes pertaining to women’s health.

-A consultant to Breach Candy Hospital, Jaslok Hospital and Sir Hurkisondas Hospital, even at the age of 62, Dr Shah is intrinsically engaged in setting new benchmarks for her profession and unflinchingly lends support to an array of social causes through various professional and social organisations.
+A consultant to Breach Candy Hospital and Jaslok Hospital, even at the age of 70, Dr Shah is intrinsically engaged in setting new benchmarks for her profession and unflinchingly lends support to an array of social causes through various professional and social organisations.